electro-smith/Programmer/README.md

 ## Use

-The programmer can programmer user-uploaded binary files or select from a pre-compiled list.
+The programmer can flash user-uploaded binary files or select from a pre-compiled list.

 To use the programmer, go to this page: